Comparison

 BarCompact EVA foamStandard

-Key featuresTrailing edge micro rod, colour-coded pigtails, low bridle countProgressive power, wide size range
+Key featuresTrailing edge micro rod, colour-coded pigtails, low bridle countProgressive power, pronounced arc for stability, redesigned V2 bridle

 HeritagePeter Lynn/PLKB (20+ years ram-air kites)Gong (established board/foil brand)